 COMPONENTS OF OUR EXECUTIVE COMPENSATION PROGRAM

 Titles indicated in table reflect principal capacity in which the named executive officer served as of December 31, 2015.
 All base salary changes were effective April 1, 2015.

-An executive may also earn a supplemental and discretionary bonus award in cases of exceptional and exceedingly deserving circumstances.
+in cases of exceptional and exceedingly deserving circumstances.